-The following table presents additional quantitative information about assets measured at fair value on a non-recurring basis and for which the Corporation has utilized Level 3 inputs to measure fair value at December 31, 2015 and 2014 (dollars in thousands):
+The following table presents additional quantitative information about assets measured at fair value on a non-recurring basis and for which the Corporation has utilized Level 3 inputs to measure fair value at December 31, 2016 and 2015 (dollars in thousands):

-December 31, 2015 Total Valuation Technique Unobservable Input Range (Weighted Average) Impaired loans \$ 953 Appraisal of collateral Appraisal discounts Liquidation expenses 0-5% (3)% 10 % December 31, 2014 Total Valuation Technique Unobservable Input Range (Weighted Average) Impaired loans \$ 345 Appraisal of collateral Appraisal discounts Liquidation expenses 0-20% (10)% 0-10% (0)%
+December 31, 2016 Total Valuation Technique Unobservable Input Range (Weighted Average) Impaired loans \$ 118 Appraisal of collateral Appraisal discounts Liquidation expenses 0% (0)% 10 % Other real estate owned 123 Appraisal of collateral Appraisal discounts Liquidation expenses 0-5% (3)% 10% December 31, 2015 Total Valuation Technique Unobservable Input Range (Weighted Average) Impaired loans \$ 953 Appraisal of collateral Appraisal discounts Liquidation expenses 0-5% (3)% 10%

 The following information should not be interpreted as an estimate of the fair value of the entire Corporation since a fair value calculation is only provided for a limited portion of the Corporation's assets and liabilities.
 Due to a wide range of valuation techniques and the degree of subjectivity used in making the estimates, comparisons between the Corporation's disclosures and those of other companies may not be meaningful.
-In addition to the fair value methods for available-for-sale securities and impaired loans, previously disclosed, the following methods and assumptions were used to estimate the fair values of a portion of the Corporation's assets and liabilities at December 31, 2015 and 2014:
+In addition to the fair value methods for available-for-sale securities and impaired loans, previously disclosed, the following methods and assumptions were used to estimate the fair values of a portion of the Corporation's assets and liabilities at December 31, 2016 and 2015: